sholsapp/politico/README.md

 politico
 ========

-A visual tool for finding, following and contacting legislators.
+A visual tool for finding, following and contacting legislators powered by OpenSecrets.org.